natcatmayer/GroundwaterShinyApp/scripts/background.md

 **Why is this analysis needed and important?**

-Groundwater is replenished or recharged by rain or snowmelt that seeps into the Earth’s surface.
+Groundwater is replenished or recharged by rain or snowmelt that seeps into the Earth’s surface (see Figure 2).
 However, many people in the world face water shortages due to the over extraction of groundwater at a rate that is faster than the recharge.
 Many people also lack access to clean drinking water as groundwater is easily polluted by a multitude of chemicals,